Tyainss/song-of-the-week/README.md

 Some natural next steps:

-* Develop a Streamlit app with a better UI for user interaction with the model
-  * Include a way for users to access Spotify's API to get track info, like popularity & duration, as well as LastFM's API to extract scrobble info
 * Include more features in the Feature Engineering step
 * Extract extra relevant info from Spotify - Playlist with log of Live Shows seen for each artist, and the respective date of the show.
 (I sometimes choose as favorite track one of a concert I've seen live that week)